-In 1962, after Dayan left the military and entered politics as a government minister, he became an enthusiastic supporter of the nuclear program.
-As Minister of Agriculture, he and Peres led a nuclear-technological school of thought that called for a massive investment in the nuclear program even at the expense of IDF budgets.
-Their thinking was that nuclear capabilities could stop the conventional arms race, which – it stood to reason – Israel would lose.
+In 1962, Dayan, now an ex-military government minister, became an enthusiastic supporter of the nuclear program.
+He, together with Peres, called for a massive investment in the nuclear program, even at the expense of IDF budgets, believing that nuclear capabilities could stop the conventional arms race, which Israel was destined to lose.
 Furthermore, every round of war would be more complex and costly than the previous one, and Israel could not afford to lose even a single confrontation.
-Dayan therefore thought that only nuclear potential could provide Israel with the deterrence it needed to weaken the Arabs’ motivation to go to war.
-Dayan and Peres claimed that as long as there was no guarantee to Israel’s security from a global power, Israel had to ensure its own guarantees.
-Peres and Dayan were opposed by the proponents of the conventional arms school of thought, represented by Israel Galili and Yigal Allon, who felt it was necessary to ensure that nuclear weapons never entered the Middle East; all Israel had to do was make sure it wasn’t lagging behind the technological capabilities of its enemies.
-Ben-Gurion and Peres, however, wanted to acquire nuclear capability at almost any cost.
+Dayan therefore thought that only nuclear potential could give Israel the deterrence needed to weaken the Arabs’ motivation to go to war.
+Dayan and Peres claimed that in the absence of any superpower guarantee of Israel’s security, Israel had to create its own guarantees.
+Israel Galili and Yigal Allon opposed introducing nuclear weapons into the Middle East, preferring that Israel ensure that it could keep up with its enemies technological capabilities.
+Ben-Gurion and Peres, however, wanted nuclear capability at almost any cost.

-In 1961, Ben-Gurion made a commitment to President John F. Kennedy that U.S. representatives would be allowed to inspect the Dimona reactor.
-In the summer of 1962, Kennedy changed his earlier decision not to sell Israel Hawk surface-to-air missiles, hoping that this would signify a U.S. commitment to Israel’s security and weaken its nuclear ambitions.
-It was the first time that the United States had sold a weapons system to Israel, even if it was obviously defensive in nature.
-The U.S. administration was very worried that Israel’s nuclear program would lead to extremism and escalation and push the Arabs farther into the Soviet bloc’s arms.
-Therefore, Kennedy pressured Ben-Gurion to agree to international inspection of the Dimona reactor, and the compromise was Israel’s agreement to U.S. supervision.
+In 1961, Ben-Gurion promised President Kennedy that U.S. representatives could inspect the Dimona reactor.
+In the summer of 1962, Kennedy decided to sell defensive Israel Hawk surface-to-air missiles to Israel, the first U.S. weapons trade with Israel, hoping this would signal a U.S. commitment to Israel’s security and discourage Israel’s nuclear ambitions.
+The U.S. administration, worried that Israel’s nuclear program would escalate extremism and push the Arabs farther into the Soviet orbit, pressured Ben-Gurion for international inspection of the Dimona reactor.
+The compromise was Israel’s agreement to U.S. supervision.

-Ben-Gurion may have given the commitment, but it fell to Levi Eshkol, the prime minister who succeeded Ben-Gurion after he resigned in 1963, to meet it.
-The project faced both domestic and external threats.
-In addition to the U.S. pressure, there were several ministers, including Sapir, who felt Israel lacked the funds to finance it.
-To examine possible methods of action, Eshkol called a meeting of senior personnel and asked each one to express his opinion.
-Avner Cohen, a leading researcher of Israel and the nuclear program, quoted Dayan’s statements from the minutes of that meeting:
+When Levi Eshkol became prime minister following Ben-Gurion’s resignation in 1963, he had to meet his predecessor’s commitment to the United States. it.
+The project faced both external opposition, including U.S. pressure, and internal resistance from several ministers, including Sapir, who felt Israel could not afford it.
+To examine possible methods of action, Eshkol called a meeting of senior personnel to consult with them about it.
+Dayan’s assessment was unequivocal:

 The most important thing, security-wise, that could change our balance of power is the finished product out of Dimona.
-There is no substitute for it, there is no other trick…. as long as there is a chance of reaching it, we have to, in my opinion, do everything to reach it...
+There is no substitute for it, there is no other trick…. as long as there is a chance of reaching it, we have to... do everything to reach it...